Why Join CLD

 - CLD is a founding organization participating in the Coordinated Campaign on Learning Disabilities (CCLD), established to promote public awareness, early identification, and intervention.

-Discounted Journal Subscriptions: The process for getting great journals at greatly reduced prices has changed.
-CLD has coordinated with Heldref and Sage publishers to extend this valuable membership benefit.
-See above links for the list of publications and ordering information.
+The process for getting great journals at greatly reduced prices has changed.
+CLD has coordinated with Sage publishers to extend this valuable membership benefit.
+Sign in to your members only journal access for the list of publications and ordering information.
 CLD thanks the publishers who offer this service to our members

-CLD also offers a Student Membership for $55 per year.
-There are many benefits to membership for students.
+CLD also offers a Student Membership for $65 per year.
+There are many benefits to the membership for students.
 Please contact us for more information on these benefits at firstname.lastname@example.org.

 Retired CLD professionals who have been a member for 5 years and are at least 65 years of age are entitled to an annual rate of $60.